Walkabout & improvised theatre installations

 So if you’ve ever suffered from hallways of half-dead frogs, trodden on an abandoned vole bladder or been covered in vomit when your feline overdid the catnip, then The People's Protection League is for you.

-Features an original song "Cat-astrophe" by Gill Simmons.
+Features the song "Cat-astrophe" by Gill Simmons.

 Daisy, Nettle and Basil are feeling the Vibes.
 They travel the country in their beaten up VW Camper, seeking Vibes.
 Once they've felt the Vibes, they will transform the Vibes into some truly eye-wateringly so-bad-it's-funny poems and songs.